 For our 10th anniversary, I was that girl–minus the flapper dress.
 My husband and I booked a night at the hotel, packed our bathing suits to ensure we could take a dip in the city’s most beautiful indoor pool, and headed downtown for the night.

-A return visit this year when the InterContinental Chicago was the location sponsor for a TravelingMom and Techlicious Tech and Travel event proves the hotel is even better after a major renovation.
-The pool is still the most beautiful in the city but now the rooms are equally lovely.
+A return visit proves the hotel is even better after a major renovation.
+The pool is still the most beautiful in the city.
+Now the rooms are equally lovely.

 The hotel was built in the 1920s as the men’s-only Medinah Athletic Club.
 It was topped with an exotic gold dome that was to be part of a decorative docking station for dirigibles.
 The Hindenburg disaster changed that and no blimp ever docked there.

 The junior Olympic-sized swimming pool on the 14th floor was considered an engineering marvel at the time.
-It is surrounded by rows of seating, a throw-back to the days when swimming was a popular spectator sport and Olympic athletic and “Tarzan” actor Johnny Wiessmuller trained in the pool.
+It is surrounded by rows of seating, a throw-back to the days when swimming was a popular spectator sport.
+Olympic athletic and “Tarzan” actor Johnny Wiessmuller trained in the pool.

 The hotel opened in 1929, just before the stock market crash plunged America into the Great Depression.
 Four years later, the Shriners filed bankruptcy and lost their beloved building, which had been criticized for its “wasteful extravagance.”
 After a stint as residential apartments, the building became a hotel in 1944 and synchronized swimmer Esther Williams began swimming in the pool.